Blockstream/liquid-walkthrough/README.md

     rpcpassword=password3
     ```

 1. Start Bitcoin Core (bitcoin-qt), as applicable for your OS.
-Navigate to the Debug Window.
+Navigate to the Debug Window (Window » Console).

 1. Add the following lines to the liquid.conf file created previously: